ensoft/marple/docs/README.md

 [![Pylint](https://s3-us-west-1.amazonaws.com/marple.ci.logs/most_recent/pylint.svg)](https://www.pylint.org)

 ## Description
-MARPLE is a performance analysis and visualisation tool for Linux.
+MARPLE is a performance analysis and visualisation tool for Linux aimed at system-wide profiling.
 It unifies a wide variety of pre-existing Linux tools such as perf and eBPF into one, simple user interface.
 MARPLE uses these Linux tools to collect data and write it to disk, and provides a variety of visualisation tools to display the data.

 ## Installation
 1. Install Python 3 and Git.